Jigsaw Group Chats

-Jigsaw group chats are for young people between 12 and 25 years-old living in Ireland.
-These are live discussions online on mental health themes, facilitated by a member of the Jigsaw online clinical team.
+Jigsaw Group Chats are for young people between 12 and 25 living in Ireland.
+These are live online texted-based discussions on mental health themes.

-Throughout September, group chats will be on ‘Navigating Challenges’ on Wednesdays, at 4pm.
-Group chats last for one hour.
+Throughout June, group chats will be on ‘Let’s Talk: summer’ on Wednesdays at 4pm.

 Group chat guidelines